Can a Friend or Someone I Already Know Adopt My Baby?

 Will you be getting the services you need?
 As a woman considering adoption, you are entitled to many free services as well as financial assistance during your pregnancy.
 If you choose to place your baby directly with a friend rather than working with an agency, you may find it difficult to ask for financial assistance to cover your adoption and pregnancy-related living expenses.
 You may also be missing out on the other benefits offered by an agency, like emotional counseling and support, adoption planning, scholarship opportunities, and more.

 If you are pregnant and considering adoption, it is because you truly want to do what is best for your child.
-Before letting a friend adopt your baby, make sure they are truly the perfect family for him or her.
+That’s not to say that “giving your child up” for adoption to a friend is a bad idea, but before letting a friend adopt your baby, make sure they are truly the perfect family for him or her.
 If not, American Adoptions works with hundreds of waiting families from many different backgrounds, and we provide all of the services you need to find your perfect match.

 How to Give Your Child Up for Adoption to a Friend